 In the trial, people with completely locked-in syndrome, who were incapable of even moving their eyes to communicate, were able to respond “yes” or “no” via thought to spoken questions.
 A non-invasive brain-computer interface (BCI) detected their responses by measuring changes in blood oxygen levels in the brain.

-The results overturn previous theories that people with complete locked-in syndrome lack the goal directed thinking necessary to use a brain computer interface and are therefore incapable of communication.
+The results overturn previous theories that people with completely locked-in syndrome lack the goal-directed thinking necessary to use a brain-computer interface and are therefore incapable of communication.

 Extensive investigations were carried out in four people with ALS (amyotrophic lateral sclerosis) – a progressive motor neuron disease that leads to complete destruction of the part of the nervous system responsible for movement.